xvertile/ProxyPulse/readme.md

 ## Prerequisites

 - Ubuntu 18.04 or later
-- Requires the process to be registered as a system service (/etc/systemd/system/proxy.service).
-See the System Process section for more information.
+- Requires the proxy server to be registered as a system service (/etc/systemd/system/proxy.service).
+See the [System Process](#system-process) section for more information.

 ## Install